minMelody/Hello_World/README.md

     0060  6F 72 65 20 65 74 20 64  6F 6C 6F 72 65 20 6D 61  |ore et dolore ma|
     0070  67 6E 61 20 61 6C 69 71  75 61 2E                 |gna aliqua.|
 ```

+## LIMITATIONS

+* Its best to keep byte formatting as 2 digits hex or the spacing could be off.
+A simple workaround might be formatting the characters `-cf ""` not printing them.